VolohaVlad/rsschool-cv/cv.md

 ### About myself:

 I am a responsible, capable, communicative, flexible and quick-witted young man.
-I am open for constructive feedback and good with time management.
+Open for constructive feedback and good with time management.
 My hobbies are listening to music, playing the guitar and reading technical literature.

 ### Skills: